frederick-vs-ja/Quuxplusone-blog/_posts/2019-02-06-arrow-proxy.md

 Yet [Godbolt shows](https://godbolt.org/z/KMmA4e) that if we add `const` to `arrow_proxy::operator->()`, we get weird compiler errors.
 This is because on all three major library implementations, `vector<bool>::reference::operator=(bool)` is a non-const member function!
-(This was probably a mistake, but it's too late for any library vendor to fix it now.)
+[UPDATE: Until C++20, that is.]

 > We could eliminate the compiler error by making `r` a `mutable` member of
 > `arrow_proxy`, but in my opinion that cure would be worse than the disease.

-My intuition here is that `zip_iterator::operator->() const` is properly declared `const` because it represents the "dereferencing" operation; but `arrow_proxy::operator->()` can be declared non-const because it doesn't "represent" any semantic operation.
+My intuition here is that `zip_iterator::operator->() const` is properly declared `const` because it represents the "dereferencing" operation; but `arrow_proxy::operator->()` arguably can be declared non-const because it doesn't "represent" any semantic operation.
 An `arrow_proxy` is not a pointer-like thing that is semantically "dereferenced."
-We shouldn't bother trying to make it "const-correct" according to _semantic_ rules, because it _has no semantics;_ it's nothing but an invisible implementation detail of `zip_iterator`.
+We needn't bother trying to make it "const-correct" according to _semantic_ rules, because it _has no semantics;_ it's nothing but an invisible implementation detail of `zip_iterator`.

 So there you are.
 When implementing `zip_iterator`, you're going to need an `arrow_proxy`.